scalawithcats/scala-with-cats/src/pages/monads/custom-instances.md

 Its only downside is that Cats cannot make guarantees about stack safety.

 The tail-recursive solution is much harder to write.
-We actually adapted this solution from
+We adapted this solution from
-[this Stack Overflow post][link-so-tree-tailrecm] by Nazarii Bardiuk rather than attempt to write it ourselves.
+[this Stack Overflow post][link-so-tree-tailrecm] by Nazarii Bardiuk.
 It involves an explicit depth first traversal of the tree, maintaining an `open` list of nodes to visit and a `closed` list of nodes to use to reconstruct the tree: